HerbCaudill/js-bootcamp/README.md

     Refactor the previous four functions so that they use the general `isDivisible` function internally.

+22. Write a function that takes a temperature in Fahrenheit, and returns an object with that temperature in Fahrenheit, Celsius, and Kelvin.

+    ```
+    Enter temperature in F: > 74
+    {
+       fahrenheit: 74
+       celsius: 23
+       kelvin: 296
+    }

+    ```

+23) Write a function that takes a list of to-do items, and prints them to the console, along with checkboxes indicating whether they've been completed or not.

+    ```
+    [ ] Play with the cat
+    [√] Do the dishes
+    [ ] Empty litter boxes
+    ```

-22. First write tests for a function that tells if a number is prime; then write the function itself, using the sieve of Eratosthenes.
+24) First write tests for a function that tells if a number is prime; then write the function itself, using the sieve of Eratosthenes.

     ```js